 5.4.
-Collective responsibility of the participants
+Collective responsibility of the participants (if more than one participant)

 The technical implementation of the project will be the collective responsibility of the participants.
 Each participant will also be liable for the use of the Community financial contribution in proportion to his share of the project up to a maximum of the total payments he has received.